leios/space-junk/src/content/jeb_1.md

 For a while, I would stop by periodically when I needed a moment of focus.
 Soon, those moments turned into hours.
-I think that might have been the first time I really thought.
+I think that might have been the first time I really thought for myself.
 No glasses.
 No distractions.
 Just me, the ocean, and my imagination.